 That's it!
 Just provide a URL, specify a payload, and the rest is taken care of with a few clicks in the Marketo UI.
 In this example, Marketo posts an event to the URL anytime a lead visits a certain domain.
 The user's instance of Slack monitors the domain and posts the lead's name, company, and email address in one of its channels.
 Because the process is handled by the endpoint API, it is less likely that the webhook will break in future versions, unless the existing object names are altered, which is unlikely.

 As the proliferation of the API economy continues, expect to see many more APIs begin to support webhooks.
-To stay ahead of the curve, check out the State of API Integration Report which goes into greater depth on the advantages of webhooks as well as which APIs support them.
+Stay ahead of the technical trends with our Definitive Guide to API Integration.